 How Poor People Think – (The Poverty Mindset)

-On the other hand, those with poor mentality are truly selfish and self-centered.
+On the other hand, those with a poor mentality are truly selfish and self-centered.
 They would still be “generous” and give away what little resources they have, but their intention is different.
 They give simply for self-gratification.
 They just want to feel like they are making a difference, although what they gave made little difference which led to dissatisfaction.

 Intention counts for so much.
 When you look at it this way, do you still think that the rich are actually selfish?